apeatu/theteller-android-sdk/README.md

             super.onActivityResult(requestCode, resultCode, data);
         }
     }
-The intent's `reason` object contains the raw JSON response from the Rave API.
+The intent's `reason` object contains the raw JSON response from the theteller API.
 This can be parsed to retrieve any additional payment information needed.

 ###  3. Customize the look
 You can apply a new look by changing the color of certain parts of the UI to highlight your brand colors